jan-xyz/lsp-preview.nvim/README.md

 Not all are currently supported, if you run into problems with other methods, please let me know.

-## Acknoweldgement

-The implementation of the diffs and the telescope picker are heavily inspired by [azsnhe21/actions-preview.nvim](https://github.com/aznhe21/actions-preview.nvim).
-Without the prework done there, I would not have been able to build this.

 ## Installation

 lazy.nvim: